Tzantza/eda-steam/README.md

 ## 📌 Notes

-- All data used is public and comes from a third-party dataset compiled from Steam from 1997 until 2019.
+- All data used is public and comes from a third-party dataset compiled from Steam, covering the period from 1997 to 2019.
 - This is a solo project developed for learning and portfolio purposes.

 ## 👤 Author